Skip to main content

 Tourism in the Dales

-Much of the work of the Yorkshire Dales National Park Authority is linked to tourism and visitor management.
-The Authority provides car parks, toilets, runs five National Park Visitor Centres and maintains the rights of way network in the National Park.
-Visitors are attracted to this very special area and the money they spend is fundamental to the local economy.
+Much of the work of the Yorkshire Dales National Park Authority is connected to tourism and visitor management.
+The Authority provides car parks, toilets, runs four National Park Visitor Centres and maintains the rights of way network in the National Park.
+Visitors are drawn to this unique landscape, and the money they spend plays a vital role in supporting the local economy.

 Go to our ‘For tourism businesses’ pages where you can find details of the range of support offered by the National Park Authority for tourism businesses, commissioned research to help you understand our visitors, read case studies of local businesses with inspiring ideas and learn more about the opportunities there are for working with us to help promote your business.